CSChaudhari/College-Administration/README.md

 College Administration System
 Table of Contents
-About
-Features
+1.About
+2.Features
-Tech Stack
+3.Tech Stack
-Setup
-Usage
+4.Setup
+5.Usage
-API Endpoints
+6.API Endpoints
-Screenshots
-Contributing
-License
+7.Contributing

 About
 The College Administration System is a web application designed to manage student applications and administrative tasks.
 The system has two roles: User and Admin.
 Users can apply for bonafide certificates, scholarships, and travel concessions.
 Admins have special privileges to perform CRUD operations on users and applications.